 It is still your responsibility to pay the full rent due.

-From Autumn 2016, there are some changes to the benefit cap
+Since Autumn 2016, there have been some changes to the benefit cap.

 The Government has now reduced the cap level.
 The amounts (outside Greater London) are:-